DonPeregrina/RaybanAI/README.md

 ### Windows

-1. Install Node.js
+1. Install Node.js from the [official website](https://nodejs.org/)
 2. Clone the repository
 3. Navigate to the RaybanAI directory
-4. Open PowerShell as administrator and run:
+4. Open Command Prompt and run:

 ```
 cd backend